epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_species.md

 -   `use_bsi` - Logical flag which turns on barrier suppression ionisation correction to the tunnelling ionisation model for high intensity lasers.
 The default is "T".

+When collisional ionisation is switched on, ionisation between all electron species and all species which may be ionised is considered - the `collide` parameter used in the collisions block has no effect on collisional ionisation.
+Species which may be ionised include any species with `ionise=T` set, and the ionised variants of this species up to the fully ionised state, or `ionise_limit`.
+For electrons, EPOCH will identify any species set as a destination for ejected electrons as an electron species, which can trigger further collisional ionisation.
+To mark other species as electrons for collisional ionisaiton, the `identify` key must be used.
+All electron aliases may be used for `identify`, including electrons created from pair production.

 # Species Boundary Conditions {#species_boundary_conditions}